Join SUISA

 -

 A co-publishing agreement is a contract concluded between two or more publishing houses covering works co-authored by several authors who are contractually tied to different publishing houses.
 Co-publishing agreements regulate how the publishing duties are divided between the participating publishers.
-One publisher may handle the production of sound recordings, for example, while the other may print and distribute the scores.

 -